rapka/polemics-md/content/essays/catgirl-research-research.md

 ### Additional Reading

 Both imgnAI and Milady fall under the "cute/acc" branch of accelerationism, which Matt Colquhoun has written extensively about cute/acc and its relation to Nick Land over at their Xenogothic blog.
-Cute/acc doesn't inherently fallunder the umbrella of "effective accelerationism" like other "/acc" variants, but is instead a descendent of Nick Land's proto-e/acc views[^7] and could theoretically be described as left wing, I believe the concept of left accelerationism is mostly dead in 2024[^8] and any association with NFTs invariably attracts crazed libertarians.
+Cute/acc doesn't inherently fallunder the umbrella of "effective accelerationism" like other "/acc" variants, but is instead a descendent of Nick Land's proto-e/acc views[^8] and could theoretically be described as left wing, I believe the concept of left accelerationism is mostly dead in 2024[^9] and any association with NFTs invariably attracts crazed libertarians.

-Matt "Xenogothic" Colquhoun on cute/acc: https://xenogothic.com/2024/02/02/cute-accs-postmodern-princedoms/
+Mattie "Xenogothic" Colquhoun on cute/acc: https://xenogothic.com/2024/02/02/cute-accs-postmodern-princedoms/
 Xenogothic on e/acc: https://xenogothic.com/2023/12/20/effective-accelerationism-brxg-on-acid-horizon-brwith-a-note-on-accelerationism-brand-its-revolutionary-sentiments/
-Miaia Crimew on Remilia and Milady: https://maia.crimew.gay/posts/brg/ Ryan Broderick on e/acc and Remilia: https://www.garbageday.email/p/you-are-tearing-me-apart-eacc CoinDesk article on Charlotte Fang and Remilia (via the Wayback Machine): https://web.archive.org/web/20220505153929/https://www.coindesk.com/layer2/2022/05/05/everything-you-always-wanted-to-know-about-miladys-but-were-afraid-to-ask/
+Miaia Arson Crimew on Remilia and Milady: https://maia.crimew.gay/posts/brg/ Ryan Broderick on e/acc and Remilia: https://www.garbageday.email/p/you-are-tearing-me-apart-eacc CoinDesk article on Charlotte Fang and Remilia (via the Wayback Machine): https://web.archive.org/web/20220505153929/https://www.coindesk.com/layer2/2022/05/05/everything-you-always-wanted-to-know-about-miladys-but-were-afraid-to-ask/